avidj/alg-java/README.md

-A collection of algorithms and data structure implemented just for fun and recreational programming.
+A collection of algorithms and data structures implemented just for fun and recreational programming.
-I did this for main own entertainment and training.
+I did this for my own entertainment and for refreshing knowledge.
 Consequently, there is little documentation and dependencies are not up-to-date.